TinyActive/Feature-Voting-Tool/README.md

 - reCAPTCHA v3 requires HTTPS in production
 - Add your domains to the reCAPTCHA admin console
 - Include privacy notice: "This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply."

+### Email Notifications

+The system automatically sends email notifications to users when their feature suggestions are approved or rejected by admins.

+**Supported Email Services:**
+- **Resend** (recommended) - Modern email API with 3,000 emails/month free tier
+- **SendGrid** - Popular email service with 100 emails/day free tier

+**Setup Instructions:**

+See [EMAIL_SETUP.md](EMAIL_SETUP.md) for detailed setup instructions, including:
+- How to configure Resend or SendGrid
+- Email template customization
+- Testing and troubleshooting
+- Security best practices

+**Email Templates:**
+- ✅ **Approval Email**: Sent when a suggestion is approved and converted to a feature
+- ✅ **Rejection Email**: Sent when a suggestion is rejected with helpful feedback

+Both templates are bilingual (English/Vietnamese) with beautiful HTML design and plain text fallback.

 ## Customization